 - difficulty breathing

-- a raspy voice
+- a raspy or muffled voice

 - harsh, noisy breathing

-- severe sore throat
+- a severe sore throat

-- inability to catch your breath
+- an inability to catch their breath

-Due to the seriousness of this condition, you may be diagnosed in an emergency care setting simply by physical observations and a medical history.
-In most cases, if epiglottitis is suspected, you will be admitted to the hospital.
-Once admitted, any of the following tests may be conducted to support the diagnosis:
+Due to the seriousness of this condition, you may receive a diagnosis in an emergency care setting simply by physical observations and a medical history.
+In most cases, if your doctor thinks you might have epiglottitis, they’ll admit you into the hospital.

-If your physician suspects epiglottitis, the first mode of treatment typically involves monitoring your oxygen levels with an oximeter.
-If your blood-oxygen levels become too low, you may be given oxygen through a breathing tube or mask.
+If your doctor thinks you have epiglottitis, the first treatments typically involve monitoring your oxygen levels with a pulse oximetry device and protecting your airway.
+If your blood oxygen levels become too low, you’ll likely get supplemental oxygen through a breathing tube or mask.